 He's going to be sitting in the front row as the two opponents face off.

-Clearly, Hillary trying to do it, thinking she's cute, and wants to put somebody.
+Clearly, Hillary trying to do it, thinking she's cute and wants to put somebody.

-I wonder if what would happen if the Trump campaign put one of the maybe Pat Smith in the front row.
+I wonder what would happen if the Trump campaign put one of the, maybe Pat Smith in the front row, or maybe Ambassador Stevens' wife in the front row.

-Well, what if they want to be there?
+What if they want to be there?

-Now, if we're going to get into a front row seating presidential stub hub debate, maybe I'll buy the front row tickets.
+Now, if we're going to get into a front row seating presidential stubhub debate, maybe I'll buy the front row tickets.

 I'd love to sit there and say hi to Hillary.